kendru/learn-cljs/content/section-5/lesson-28-using-react-via-reagent.md

 1. Component to render
 2. DOM node to mount our component into

-If we run `lein figwheel`, we can see the Hello World printed to the screen:
+If we run `clj -A:fig:build`, we can see the Hello World printed to the screen:

 ![Reagent Hello World](/img/lesson28/hello-world.png)